brndd/joyful-slop/readme.md

 yay -S joyful
 ```

+You may also need to add the user(s) who will be running joyful to the `input` group.

 ### Manual Install

 To build joyful manually, first use your distribution's package manager to install the following dependencies: